 authenticate.zookeeper.connection) is enabled and not at least one broker

-The workaround is to do a rolling restart when restart of all brokers is needed.
-If for some reason all brokers are down, please disable temporarily Zookeeper authentication, start one broker, enable Zookeeper authentication, start the rest of the brokers and restart the first one.
+If this doesn’t solve the problem or all brokers are down, please disable temporarily Zookeeper authentication, start one broker, enable Zookeeper authentication, start the rest of the brokers and restart the first one.

 A suggested debug process of a failing instance/role is: